 Our Big Island Travel Guide will help you get to wherever you are going on the Big Island.
 With over 4,000 square miles (more than 10,400 square km) to explore, this is a very big playground!
 In fact the Big Island is nearly double the size of all the other Hawaiian Islands combined.

-Given its size, the Big Island is really very easy to navigate.
-The two primary access highways are Highways 11 and 19.
-They create a loop around the entire island, with Highway 11 stretching 125 miles (201 kilometers) between Hilo and Kailua-Kona around the south end of the island, and Highway 19 winding around the north, 98 miles (158 k) from Hilo to Kailua-Kona.
+Considering how big the Big Island is, it's really very easy to navigate.
+The two main roads are Highways 11 and 19, creating one big loop around the entire island.
+Highway 11 stretches 125 miles (201 kilometers) around the south of the island between Hilo and Kailua-Kona, and Highway 19 winds around the north, 98 miles (158 k) from Hilo to Kailua-Kona.

-Highway mileage markers start at zero in Hilo and increase heading north, south and west.
-In other words, whether you are on Highway 11 or Highway 19, if you are at mile post 40, you are 40 miles from Hilo.
+Highway mileage markers start at zero in Hilo.
+The numbers (miles) increase as you drive north, south and west.
+SO, whether you are on Highway 11 going around the south or Highway 19 going around the north, the mileage posts along the highway tell you how far you are from Hilo.